 Industry Landscape.
-Connecticut is home to some of the country's leading companies, including the following members of the 2018 Fortune 500: United Technologies, Aetna, Cigna, Hartford Financial Services, Praxair, Stanley Black & Decker, Emcor Group, Charter Communications, Synchrony Financial, XPO Logistics, Booking Holdings, Xerox, Frontier, Eversource Energy, W.R.
-Berkley, Amphenol and United Rentals.
+Connecticut is home to some of the country's leading companies, including, but not limited to the following members of the 2019 Fortune 500: United Technologies, Cigna, Charter Communications, Hartford Financial Services, Synchrony Financial, XPO Logistics, Booking Holdings, Stanley Black & Decker, Xerox, Frontier Communications, Amphenol, EMCOR Group, United Rentals and W.R.
+Berkley.
 The historical presence of the insurance industry in the State, and especially in its capital city of Hartford, has caused it to be referred to as the "insurance capital of the world".

-United Technologies Corporation announced its intention to merge with Raytheon Co. in 2020 with the merged company headquartered in Massachusetts.
-The merger is subject to an approval by government regulators.
+Raytheon Company and United Technologies Corporation merged to form Raytheon Technologies Corporation in April 2020 with the merged company headquartered in Massachusetts.
 The Governor released a statement that it is expected that nearly all of United Technologies Corporation's 19,000 employees will remain in Connecticut, with approximately 100 moving to the new headquarters.
-There is no assurance that the merger will occur or that the expected number of jobs will either remain or move from the State.
+There is no assurance that the expected number of jobs will either remain or move from the State.

 Transportation.
 Connecticut has an extensive network of expressways and major arterial highways which provide easy access to local and regional markets.
-Bradley International Airport, in Windsor Locks, currently offers more than 100 commercial flights every day to 31 non-stop destinations and is served by virtually all the major passenger and cargo air carriers.
+Bradley International Airport, in Windsor Locks, currently offers more than 500 commercial flights every day to 30 non-stop destinations and is served by virtually all the major passenger and cargo air carriers.
 These flights serve nearly 6.7 million customers annually.
 It is accessible from all areas of the State and western Massachusetts via the highway network and public transportation system.